vroslmend/random-password-generator/README.md

-A simple web password generator I made using HTML, CSS and Javascript.
+A simple web password generator made using HTML, CSS and Javascript.

 Check it out here: https://password-generator-by-vroslmend.netlify.app/